 – Anodizing: 5-7 days (for clear or bronze anodize)

 Please provide all relative drawings (plan, elevation, section, detail, etc.) and specs (material, thickness, finish, pattern, flanges) to ensure the most accurate estimate.
 Please note that we cannot provide final estimate or go into contract until 100% CD is provided.
-Due to high demand, our estimate lead time is approximately 5-10 days depending on the complexity of the project.
+Our estimate lead time is approximately 5-10 days depending on the complexity of the project.

 Please provide your CD or SD package for a ROM number.
 This has a much faster lead time.